solvedDev/Item-Generator/README.md

 Some components do not work well with standard values on the player or simply do not need to be resetted.
 You can force the removal (out of the standard player component group) of a component by adding it to the ```force_component_removal```-array.

 ## Loot Tables
-The consumable items need a loot table.
-This program automatically generates it and you just need create a folder called your ```prefix``` name inside the loot tables folder and put the file inside it.
+Consumable items need loot tables.
+This program automatically generates them and puts them into a folder called your ```prefix``` name.

 ##	Confused?
 Here's the most basic layout of a custom (non-consumable) item: